Our Valentines Day Desserts are simple but unique!

 Assemble the dessert:

-If you are using whipped cream, place some in a bowl and add a drop or two of red food coloring to make pink whipped cream.
+If you are using whipped cream, place some in a bowl and add a drop of red food coloring to make pink whipped cream.
 Stir very gently.
 This may also work with yoghurt.

 Scoop some whipped cream onto the bottom half of the puff pastry.